 The best thing to do, especially if you have hepatitis C or HIV, is not use drugs.
 Talk to your doctor about getting help to stop.

 If you use drugs, make sure that your needle and works are clean (or brand new) every time and never share them with anyone else.
 Snorting drugs such as cocaine also may spread hepatitis C, and possibly HIV.

 What can I do about coinfection?

-There is no cure for HIV, but it often can be controlled.
-It is possible to cure hepatitis C , especially with newer hepatitis C therapies.
+There is no cure for HIV, but it usually can be controlled.
+It is possible to cure hepatitis C, and most people should be treated.

 Medications for both diseases keep getting better.
 Talk with your doctor about these treatments for HIV and hepatitis C. Educate yourself about your treatment choices as much as you can.

 The best way to keep your coinfection from becoming a serious health problem is to keep yourself and your liver healthy by following these guidelines:

 Alcohol weakens your immune system and damages your liver even when you are healthy.
 Drinking alcohol heavily when you have HIV and hepatitis C makes the damage much worse.
 Remember, there is no known "safe" amount of alcohol you can drink when you have HIV and hepatitis C. It doesn't help to switch from "hard" liquor to beer, cider, or wine.
 If you need help to stop drinking alcohol, talk to your doctor.